ucsb-cs56/w20/_lab/lab04.md

 # UPDATE 6:20PM, Thu October 17, 2019

-If you get a warning about the `summary` attribute on the `<table>` tag when generating Javadoc for lab04, try changing:
+If you get a warning about the `summary` attribute on the `<table>` tag when generating Javadoc for lab04, try changing this code in `Polynomial.java` from:

 ```
 <table summary="each row ...">